GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Unable to create wrapper object for main Python interpreter in this child process.``
+   ``Unable to create wrapper object for main Python interpreter;
+   Python based handlers will not be available.``

 :Cause:
    ``newInterpreterObject(NULL)`` failed when creating the cached